AnishInamdar/Revgram/README.md

-# Revgram
+# Vesgram

-A website where user can post and review about the location which he has visited like a tourist location, resturant etc
+A Social media website where a user can post memes and can like, comment the meme of others.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file